To: Heading_

 While some hosting providers may offer a free domain name as part of their hosting packages, and many sell names as well, because they may have coupled name availability to the continuing use of their package, it is probably better to purchase domain names from a separate registrar, just so there are no impediments to changing hosting provider later on, and the ongoing renewal cost may be much cheaper.
 Web hosting is a cut-throat business and the quality of their services can change over time to a point where continuing with them is untenable.

-Because hosting packages are often tied to the primary domain with which they were initially setup, and changing hosting providers in the quickest way usually retains that dependency, perhaps consider having a cheap domain name to use for the hosting, and install the one really wanted as an addon domain, which is the way multiple domains are managed on one hosting plan.
+Because hosting packages are often tied to the primary domain with which they were initially setup, and changing hosting providers in the quickest way usually retains that dependency, perhaps consider having a cheap obscure domain name to use for the hosting, and install the one really wanted as an addon domain, which is the way multiple domains are managed on one hosting plan.
+This is the way to manage multiple domains on the one account, and allows you to individually transfer the site to another hoster.

-This procedure uses Namecheap for illustrating the steps, but it is typical of that used by all registrars, and is provided so you understand what is required, though a lot of their advertising clutter will have been cut out.
+This procedure uses Namecheap (no kickbacks) for illustrating the steps, but it is typical of that used by all registrars, and is provided so you understand what is required, though a lot of their gaudy advertising clutter has been cut out.
 See your registrar's web site for how to perform other domain name tasks, such as renewing a domain name.

-π„š indicates that the step has learning notes.
-Click Learning to show all of them.
-Click π„š to show the step's notes.
+Indicates the step has learning notes.
+Click its checkbox to show them.

 1. a.The nature of the content, goods or services you intend to provide.